orkhan-baghirli/Accelerometer-Visual-Statistic/README.md

 Contact

-For any inquiries or issues, please contact [Your Name] at [Your Email] or open an issue in the repository.
+For any inquiries or issues, please contact at or.baghirli@gmail.com.